9 Horror Movie Remakes That Are Actually Worth Your Time

 The Thing is the best horror remake of all time.
 Period.
 Directed by John Carpenter, this film surpasses the original in every aspect.

-When comparing the remake to the original 1951 film, it's clear that Carpenter takes the whole concept to a whole new level, and the blend of science fiction and horror is executed flawlessly, and the practical effects used to bring the creature to life are still awe-inspiring today.
+When comparing the remake to the original 1951 film, it's clear that Carpenter takes the whole concept to a whole new level, and the blend of science fiction and horror is executed flawlessly, and the practical effects used to bring the creature to life are still pretty awe-inspiring even today.
 [The Thing 1982 on IMDB]

 Do you agree or disagree with any of these, and have I missed out one of your favorites?
 Let me know in the comments or connect with me on my horror twitter and horror Instagram pages.

-Check out some other horror movie lists.
+Check out some other horror movie content:

 8 found footage horror movies you probably haven't seen